Columns configuration is specified by parameter columns and all settings are managed on its level.

 Related sample: Sorting.
 Using Built-in Means

-To set the text alignment in a column you should use attribute css:
+To set the text alignment in a column, use the css attribute:

 Setting the text alignment in a column